 Some courses require homework, lab reports, and other assignments to be submitted electronically.
-If you complete an assignment on paper, you will need to scan the documents to a PDF file.
+If you complete an assignment on paper, you will need to scan the documents to a single PDF file.
 It is important to make sure the scan of your work is clear and legible.
 Improperly formatted or illegible scans may not be accepted.
-Generally, it is better to use a scanner instead of a phone app.

 When scanning, select the color option.
 The Black and White setting does not show up well.
 Greyscale may work, but color is better for clarity, especially for lined or graph paper.
 Select PDF as the output format.
 Make sure the page size of the output is standard letter size.